Kitchen Divas

 Hint: Premixing the cake ingredients helps to avoid the occasional dry spot inside the cobbler.

-If you love recipes like this, you may also enjoy our easy cinnamon roll peach cobbler, blueberry sheet cake, or our blueberry cheesecake bars.
+If you love recipes like this, you may also enjoy my chocolate cobbler and this cinnamon roll peach cobbler.
+My pecan pie dump cake is also quite delicious

 Overhead shot of scoop of blueberry cobbler with cake mix on plate.